ibexa/documentation-developer/docs/release_notes/ez_platform_v3.0.md

 Five built-in ready-to-use Query Types have been added: `Children`, `Siblings`, `Ancestors`, `RelatedToContent`, and `GeoLocation`.

-You can now use the `ez_render_content_query` and `ez_render_location_query` Twig functions to make use of Query Types that do not use the current content or Location.
+You can now use the `ez_render_content_query` and `ez_render_location_query` Twig functions to make use of Query Types that don't use the current content or Location.

 ### Grouping blocks in Page Builder